'Thor: Love and Thunder' Review: Stars Can't Save Taika Waititi's Marvel Encore

 Thor: Love and Thunder seemed guaranteed to be a slam dunk.
-Director Taika Waititi is back at the helm after 2017's delightful Thor: Ragnarok, with Chris Hemsworth's Asgardian Avenger having found his lovably comedic groove and Natalie Portman making her epic return to the live-action Marvel Cinematic Universe after a nine-year absence.
+Director Taika Waititi is back at the helm following 2017's delightful Thor: Ragnarok, with Chris Hemsworth's Asgardian Avenger in his lovably comedic groove and Natalie Portman making her epic return to the live-action Marvel Cinematic Universe after a nine-year absence.

 It starts out promisingly enough, with a stark introduction setting up Christian Bale's villainous Gorr the God Butcher.
 After his harsh desert home-world claims the life of his daughter, his encounter with an uncaring, callous god drives him to mount a campaign to slaughter every divine being in the universe.